-If you and your former partner can reach an agreement in relation to your parenting arrangements, there are a few ways to formalise it.
-This can either be done through a Parenting Plan or Consent Orders.
+If you and your former partner can reach an agreement in relation to your parenting arrangements, you can formalise this through a parenting plan or consent orders.

-If you have reached an agreement about the care of the children, the Court can formalise it as a Consent Order making it legally enforceable.
-In general terms, the Court must be satisfied that the proposed arrangement is reasonably practicable and in the best interest of the child or children.
+If you have reached an agreement about the care of the children, the Court can formalise the agreement in consent orders which are legally enforceable.
+Generally, the Court must be satisfied that the proposed arrangements are reasonably practicable and in the best interest of the child or children.

 What if we can’t agree?

-There are a number of factors that are to be taken into account in determining how much one parent is to pay the other for the financial support of a child.
-Some factors include considerations of the child’s age, how much time a child spends with each parent and each parties’ income.
-Child support can be calculated through the Child Support Agency or parties can enter into an agreement dealing with how costs of a child is to be divided.
+In Australia, parents have a responsibility to financially support their children, both biological and adopted, no matter what might have happened between the parents.
+Even parents who have no contact with their children may be required to pay child support to those who care for them.
+Various factors are considered in determining how much one parent is to pay the other for the financial support of a child.
+Some factors include considerations of the child’s age, how much time a child spends with each parent and each party’s income.
+A child support assessment may be calculated through Services Australia (Child Support), or the parties can enter into a private agreement dealing with how the costs of raising a child should be divided.